Electrical Safety Solutions for Small Modular Reactors (SMRs) and Fusion Applications

-The NRC refers to non-light water reactor (non-LWR) designs and small modular light water reactors (SMRs) as advanced reactors.
-These reactors incorporate innovative technologies compared to existing operating reactors, such as passive safety features, alternative fuel or coolant types, or smaller reactor sizes.
-While non-LWRs use distinct technologies and materials, SMRs are a subset of light water reactors that are designed to be more compact, scalable, and potentially safer, with many sharing features like passive safety systems and advanced engineering designs.
+The Nuclear Regulatory Commission (NRC) refers to both non-light water reactor (non-LWR) designs and small modular light water reactors (SMRs) as advanced reactors.
+SMRs are a subset of light water reactors that are designed to be more compact, scalable, and potentially safer, often incorporating passive safety systems and advanced engineering designs compared to traditional large-scale facilities.
+Non-LWRs, on the other hand, use distinct technologies, fuels, and coolants, broadening the spectrum of nuclear energy applications.

 Downloads